php-taskman/core/README.md

 Taskman will automatically look into your package dependencies for such files automatically.

-This means that you can create custom packagist packages containing your `taskman.yml` file with your custom commands, this will work.
+This means that you can create custom packagist packages containing your `taskman.yml` file with your custom commands.

 ### Advanced custom commands